How Many Milliliters Is 20 oz?

 - Rounded to the nearest whole number: 591 ml

 This level of precision is typically adequate for most practical applications, such as cooking or measuring liquids for a project.
-That said, in scientific or medical contexts, using the exact value of 591.47 ml ensures accuracy.
+Even so, in scientific or medical contexts, using the exact value of 591.47 ml ensures accuracy.

 Why This Conversion Matters